Az8th/-Epitech-Workshop-MakeYourOwnAutocorrect/README.md

 We finish with a more tedious one : swapping.
 Just swap the last letter of the left part with the first letter of the right part (same as removing and replacing: don't forget that some of those strings are empty !)

-All we have to do is merge all of those corrections and keep only valid words by checking if they are present our database.
+All we have to do now is merge all of those corrections and keep only valid words by checking if they are present in our database.

 And that's it !